Discontinuous motions of limit sets: Pointwise convergence for points other than tips of crowns

 \begin{lemma} Suppose that there is a $T_k'$ contained in $\Sigma_j$ up to isotopy.
 Let $U_1, \dots, U_q$ be the cusps abutting on the geometrically finite end of $(\HHH^3/\Gamma)_0$ corresponding to $T_k'$.
-If the geodesic realisation of the ray $r_\zeta^\Gamma$ is not eventually disjoint from the pre-images of $U_1\cup \dots \cup U_q$, then the EPP condition holds. \end{lemma} \begin{proof} Under this assumption, the geodesic realisation of $r_\zeta^\Gamma$ intersects infinitely many horoballs that are lifts of $U_1, \dots, U_q$.
+If the geodesic realisation of the ray $r_\zeta^\Gamma$ is not eventually disjoint from the pre-images of $U_1\cup \dots \cup U_q$, then the EPP condition holds. \end{lemma} \begin{proof} Under this assumption, the geodesic realisation of $r_\zeta^\Gamma$ intersects infinitely many horoballs that are lifts of $U_1, \dots, U_q$ since we are assuming that $\zeta$ is not an endpoint of a lift of a parabolic curve and hence that it is not eventually contained in one among the preimages of $U_1, \dots , U_q$.
+(Further, since $\zeta$ is not a crown-tip, it cannot be identified with the base-point of such a horoball either.)

 We can assume that the same holds for the geodesic realisation of $r_\zeta^{\mathbf M}$ in the universal cover of the model manifold.
 (We can properly homotope the ray through a bounded distance if necessary.)
-By the approximate isometry $\mathbf h_n$, these cusps correspond to Margulis tubes $U^n_1, \dots , U_q^n$.
-In this situation, we can electrocute $\tilde{\mathbf M}_\Gamma$ at the pre-images of $U_1, \dots , U_q$ and $\tilde{\mathbf E}_j$.
-In $\tilde{\mathbf M}_n$, we also electrocute \begin{enumerate} \item pre-images of the corresponding Margulis tubes, \item pre-images of the product region geometrically converging to $\mathbf E_j$ or the union of $\mathbf E_j$ and a neighbourhood of its partner. \end{enumerate} Then by repeating the argument in the previous section, the EPP condition follows. \end{proof}